clemsos/writings/_quora/2015-08-27-Can-we-send-a-pdf-through-WeChat.md

 date: '2015-08-27'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Can we send a pdf through WeChat? - Quora'
+title: 'Clément Renaud\''s answer to Can we send a pdf through WeChat?'
 ---

 The easiest way is to send screenshots and to attach a download link.